ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 The title and detail values MUST NOT be serialized in the Problem field if they contain characters that are not allowed by String; see {{Section 3.3.3 of STRUCTURED-FIELDS}}.
 Practically, this has the effect of limiting them to ASCII strings.

-An extension member (see {{extension}}) MAY occur in the Problem field if its name is compatible with the syntax of Dictionary keys (see {{Section 3.2 of STRUCTURED-FIELDS}}) and if the defining problem type specifies a Structured Type to serialize the value into.
+If an extension member (see {{extension}}) occurs in the Problem field, its name MUST be compatible with the syntax of Dictionary keys (see {Section 3.2 of STRUCTURED-FIELDS}}) and the defining problem type MUST specify a Structured Type to serialize the value into.

 For example: